davidvossel/kubevirt-folder-view/README.md

 For example, let's say we have an organization with two departments, Development and Operations.
 The VirtualMachines and access control for VirtualMachines can be expressed using folders.

 ## Example Continued...
 Operation Team

 We could start this example by modeling the Operations team.
 In this case, Operations has two environments, Staging and Production.
 This could be modeled using ClusterFolders and Namespaced to manage access to VMs across multiple namespaces.
+The tree view of this hierarchy would visually look like the figure below.

 ```
 - ClusterFolder: infra-admins